Rock Tumblers rock tumbler

 Recommended Tumblers for Kids:

-We believe that the Thumler's MP-1, Thumler's A-R1 and Thumler's A-R2 machines are also good tumblers for use with a child under close adult supervision.
-(We didn't give these tumblers our top children's recommendation because they have more exposed moving parts and the barrels require strong hands and a little practice to open and close.)
+We believe that the Thumler's MP-1, Thumler's A-R1 and Thumler's A-R2 machines are good tumblers for use with a child under close adult supervision.
+The machines are easy to use and easy to understand.

 This is the Thumler's A-R2 rotary tumbler.
 It has two small capacity barrels that tumble about two pounds of rock each.
 If you have two kids this will allow each child to have his/her own barrel.
 Or, if you have one child then you can have a barrel too!